druce/OpenAIAgentsSDK/README.md

 # Newsletter Agent System

-An advanced AI-powered newsletter generation system built on the OpenAI Agents SDK that implements a 9-step workflow for automated newsletter creation from multiple news sources.
+An AI-powered newsletter generation system built on the OpenAI Agents SDK that implements a 9-step workflow for automated newsletter creation from multiple news sources.

 Note: This is a work in progress, the intent is to port the AInewsbot repo to the OpenAI Agents SDK.
 Currently it runs the first 3 steps, fetching, filtering and downloading articles.
 The remaining steps are mocked.
 Check back in a few weeks for a complete implementation.